DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### Hreflang Tags

 Please add hreflang tags in your source code.
-These tags let Google know you have different versions of the same page and favor indexing of these pages.
-You can find these hreflang tags in the head tag of your website source code.<br>
-Note that with this method, you don't need to edit your sitemap.
+These tags let Google know you have different language versions of the same page and thus allow indexing of these pages.
+You can find these hreflang tags in the head tag of your website source code.
+This ensures you don't need to edit your sitemap.

 ![hreflang_tags](./images/DOTA_Web/HreflangTagsUpdate.png)